Yo Gabba Gabba!

+Yo Gabba Gabba! is an American children's musical animated live-action television series created by Christian Jacobs and Scott Schultz.
+It is developed by Kay Wilson Stallings.
+The show is about a human musician named DJ Lance Rock and 5 friendly costumed toys: Muno, the red cyclops; Foofa, the pink flower bubble; Plex, the magical yellow robot; Brobee, the little green broccoli bee/forest creature; and Toodee, the blue cat-dragon.
+It is co-produced by the Magic Store and Wildbrain Entertainment.
+Its first episode premiered on Nickelodeon on August 20, 2007, as a part of its Nick Jr. block.
+In 2011, beginning with the fourth season the series moved to the Nick Jr. Channel.
+The final episode aired on November 12, 2015, and following the end of the fourth season, Nickelodeon announced that Yo Gabba Gabba! had been cancelled and would not be renewed for a fifth season.
+However, reruns aired on the Nick Jr. Channel until October 24, 2016.
+The television program spawned a touring live stage show, several toys, and branded clothing.

-On September 10, 2021, WildBrain announced that the series would be revived for 20 new episodes, which will be produced in collaboration between WildBrain and Yo Gabba Gabba LLC (the co-owners of the Yo Gabba Gabba! brand).
-The new episodes will premiere on Apple TV+, which also acquired the previous episodes and specials for its service.
+In 2021, it was announced that the series would be revived for Apple TV+.
+The revival series, titled Yo Gabba GabbaLand!, consists of 10 new episodes and premiered on August 9, 2024.
+Apple TV+ has also acquired the previous episodes and specials for its service.

 Overview

-Hosted by a musician named DJ Lance Rock, the series features live-action segments featuring 5 costumed toys: Muno (a red cyclops), Foofa (a pink flower bubble), Brobee (a green broccoli bee/monster), Toodee (a blue cat-dragon), and Plex (a yellow robot).
-In between the main segments are many short animated sketches and songs.
+Hosted by a human musician named DJ Lance Rock (who wears an orange suit), the show follows live-action segments featuring 5 friendly costumed toys: Muno (a red cyclops), Foofa (a pink flower bubble), Plex (a yellow robot), Brobee (a little green broccoli bee/forest creature), and Toodee (a blue cat-dragon).
+In between them are lots of animated sketches and songs.

-Among the varied animation sequences during the show was "Super Martian Robot Girl", designed by indie cartoonists Evan Dorkin and Sarah Dyer.
+Among the varied animation sequences during the show is "Super Martian Robot Girl", designed by indie cartoonists Evan Dorkin and Sarah Dyer.
 The title character of the segment was voiced by Ariela Barer in season one and Caroline Jacobs in season three.

 Kidrobot made the toy models of the characters that appear at the beginning and end of each episode.
 The title of the show pays homage to "Gabba Gabba Hey" by the punk rock band Ramones.